 (6) A notice under subregulation (5) must set out the terms of the decision and the reasons for it.

-(7) If the Minister approves an oil spill contingency plan for a petroleum activity under this regulation, the environment plan for the petroleum activity is taken to be revised to include the oil spill contingency plan.
+(7) If the Minister approves an oil spill contingency plan for an activity under this regulation, the environment plan for the activity is taken to be revised to include the oil spill contingency plan.

 (8) To avoid doubt, a revision of an environment plan under this regulation does not affect any other requirement to revise the environment plan under regulation 18, 19 or 20.

+[Regulation 12 amended: SL 2026/82 r.
+92.]

 Division 3 — Contents of environment plan

 13. Contents of environment plan

-An environment plan for a petroleum activity must include the matters set out in regulations 14, 15, 16 and 17.
+An environment plan for an activity must include the matters set out in regulations 14, 15, 16 and 17.

+[Regulation 13 amended: SL 2026/82 r.
+92.]

 14. Environmental assessment

-(1) The environment plan must include a comprehensive description of the petroleum activity including the following —
+(1) The environment plan must include a comprehensive description of the activity including the following —

-(a) the location or locations of the petroleum activity;
+(a) the location or locations of the activity;

 (b) details of the construction and layout of any facility;

-(c) a description of the operational details of the petroleum activity and proposed timetables;
+(c) a description of the operational details of the activity and proposed timetables;

-(d) any additional information relevant to consideration of the environmental impacts and environmental risks of the petroleum activity.
+(d) any additional information relevant to consideration of the environmental impacts and environmental risks of the activity.

 (2) The environment plan must —

-(a) describe the existing environment that may be affected by the petroleum activity; and
+(a) describe the existing environment that may be affected by the activity; and

 (b) include details of the particular relevant values and sensitivities (if any) of that environment.